Ramdhanoriya/CloudML-Serving/README.md

 # Tensorflow Solutions

-The idea is to solve many real-world data problems using Machine Learning with Tensorflow.
-We will use various open dataset available from kaggle and other sources to solve the required problem using Tensorflow, scikit and deploying it in cloud ml.

-This repository also contains implementation of research papers in tensorflow which can be deployed in cloud-ml

-# Covers:

 - How to build a serving model in Tensorflow ?
-- How to use estimator effectively
+- How to use estimator effectively ?
 - Serving the model in cloud ml
 - Using Keras with Tensorflow Estimator
-- How to serve scikit-learn models in Cloud-ML(WIP)
+- How to serve scikit-learn models in Cloud-ML(WIP) ?
 - Many More.......

+The idea is to solve many real-world data problems using Machine Learning with Tensorflow.
+We will use various open dataset available from kaggle and other sources to solve the required problem using Tensorflow, scikit and deploying it in cloud ml.

+This repository also contains implementation of research papers in tensorflow which can be deployed in cloud-ml

 # Available Solutions